Early history of fire sprinklers and their development

-In the late 18th centuries the need was felt for a system of fire protection in buildings that were always 'on guard' so that the shortcomings of the haphazard system of Fire Watchmen and manually operated fire appliances with ineffective and unreliable equipment could be mitigated.
+In the late 18th century the need was felt for a system of fire protection in buildings that were always 'on guard' so that the shortcomings of the haphazard system of Fire Watchmen and manually operated fire appliances with ineffective and unreliable equipment could be mitigated.
 One of the earliest systems is described by Benjamin Wyatt, FSA, Architect, and was installed in the Theatre Royal, Drury Lane, in 1812.
 At this time, when it took ships of the line in the Royal Navy some three hours of manual labour to weigh anchor as they contained no mechanism other than a hand-operated bilge pump, the system must have been a considerable achievement.
 It consisted of a

 'cylindrical airtight reservoir of 400 hogsheads underground at the back of the building, fed by a 10 inch main which branched to all parts of the theatre through a series of transverse pipes each pierced by a series of half-inch diameter holes in three rows so as to pour down 2,000 streams of water each equal to that of a small fire engine'.

 The reservoir was implemented after the first ejection of water by use of the 75 horsepower steam engine of the Waterworks, the management of which contracted with the theatre 'to set their engine in full action into the reservoirs in less than 20min on any alarm being given.'
 The water was turned on by a series of valves, which could be operated manually when the fire was discovered.
 The theatre was divided into sections, so that water need only be discharged in the section affected by the fire.
 The system was designed by Colonel William Congreve and is covered by Patent No. 3606 dated 1812.
 In subsequent years, many similar patents based on the use of gravity tanks and distributing pipework were suggested.
 For the protection of ships and buildings in these patents, the essential feature of the sprinkler system was added, that is, the opening of perforations in the pipe or the operation of 'valve boxes' or spray heads by the action of the fire itself.
-The opening of the perforations or the operation of the valve boxes was usually due to the melting of a plug made of guttapercha, fusible metal or a fusible compound such as a mixture of wax, resin, stearine or like substances 'mixed in such proportions as to melt at a temperature not less than 100 degrees Fahrenheit.
+The opening of the perforations or the operation of the valve boxes was usually due to the melting of a plug made of guttapercha, fusible metal or a fusible compound such as a mixture of wax, resin, stearine or like substances 'mixed in such proportions as to melt at a temperature, not less than 100 degrees Fahrenheit.
 Thus the essential elements of the modern sprinkler system were born.

 In America, the perforated pipe system was first used in 1852, the earliest systems being meant only to protect the roofs of textile-mill buildings. later they were extended to protect picker, card and spinning rooms where rapidly developing fires were common.
 Indeed, it was the need of the textile industry that provided the main impetus for the development of the sprinkler system. in later perforated pipes systems, holes of 1/10in were used, some 9in apart on the alternate sides of the pipes, which were mounted just beneath the ceiling.
 Thus, when the valves were operated the holes squirted water upwards onto the ceiling, from which it fell to cover the floor below.
 But the major disadvantages of the perforated pipe system sounded its death-knell.
 It was not selective enough in applying water only to the fire, so a small automatically produced heavy water damage.
 The holes were readily clogged with dirt or sediment, and the system could not be tested without causing water damage.
 Also, the task of clearing blockages was a formidable and recurring one.
 But occasionally the perforated pipe system was successful in controlling fire, and this ensured that protective systems were not rejected altogether.